North London derby: Arsenal, then Tottenham

 Former Arsenal winger Joe Hulme managed Tottenham Hotspur between 1945 and 1949.
 George Graham was firstly an Arsenal player, then managed the Gunners between 1986 and 1994, before later taking up the reins at White Hart Lane between 1998 and 2001.

 Clive Allen played three matches in Arsenal's 1980–81 pre-season friendly campaign, although never played a competitive league match for them.

 Jamie O'Hara was a youth player at Arsenal before joining Tottenham.
 However, he did not play a single game for Arsenal.

 Ron Piper was an amateur at Arsenal without playing a senior match before joining Tottenham in October 1960.

+Tottenham all-time record goalscorer Harry Kane, also the record scorer in North London Derby fixtures, briefly played for Arsenal's youth academy as an eight-year-old, being released after a single season.

 Tottenham, then Arsenal

 In addition, former Spurs player Herbert Chapman subsequently managed Arsenal from 1925 to 1934.
-Forward Billy Lane of whom firstly played for Tottenham during 1922 and again from 1924 in a two-year stint at the club started in 1963 to feature as a scout for Arsenal.
-While former Gunner Terry Neill was Spurs's manager from 1974 to 1976, before he crossed back to manage Arsenal between 1976 and 1983.
+Forward Billy Lane first played for Tottenham during 1922 and again from 1924 in a two-year stint at the club, but started in 1963 to feature as a scout for Arsenal.
+Former Gunner Terry Neill was Spurs's manager from 1974 to 1976, before he crossed back to manage Arsenal between 1976 and 1983.

 Pat Holland was a reserve and youth team coach at Spurs from 1988 to 1995 and from 1997 to 2005 in a second spell with the club.
 Holland went on to take up the role of a coach at Arsenal's Academy in 2012.
-Holland left the role after less than two months due to personal reasons, but has continued to feature for Arsenal as a scout.
+Holland left the role after less than two months for personal reasons, but has continued to feature for Arsenal as a scout.

+Sol Campbell's 2001 transfer from Tottenham to Arsenal was a landmark move at the time, with Campbell going on to win two Premier League titles and three FA Cups with Arsenal.
+Campbell was a club captain at Tottenham.